Hawking radiation from a hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole: Charged spin half particle emission from the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole

-The plot of the heat capacity $C_{H}$ of the black hole near the event horizon is shown in Fig. \ref{heatcap}.
-It is clearly seen that the heat capacity has infinite points of discontinuity.\\
+The plot of the heat capacity $C_{H}$ of the black hole near the event horizon is shown in \ref{fig1}.
+Variations of heat capacity versus the horizon radius for various values of black hole parameters are shown in \ref{fig2}, and \ref{fig3}.